This section lists the operating systems on which MySQL Community Server is known to run.

 Oracle Corporation does not necessarily provide official support for all the platforms listed in this section.
 For information about those platforms that are officially supported, see http://www.mysql.com/support/supportedplatforms.html on the MySQL Web site.

-We use GNU Autoconf, so it is possible to port MySQL to all modern systems that have a C++ compiler and a working implementation of POSIX threads.
+We use CMake, so it is possible to port MySQL to all modern systems that have a C++ compiler and a working implementation of POSIX threads.
 (Thread support is needed for the server.
 To compile only the client code, the only requirement is a C++ compiler.)

 MySQL has been reported to compile successfully on the following combinations of operating system and thread package.

 MySQL has also been known to run on other systems in the past.
-See Section 2.20, “Operating System-Specific Notes”.
+See Section 2.1, “General Installation Guidance”.
 Some porting effort might be required for current versions of MySQL on these systems.

 General stability of the thread library.
 A platform may have an excellent reputation otherwise, but MySQL is only as stable as the thread library it calls, even if everything else is perfect.

 The capability of the kernel and the thread library to take advantage of symmetric multi-processor (SMP) systems.
-When a process creates a thread, it should be possible for that thread to run on a CPU different from the original process.
+In other words, when a process creates a thread, it should be possible for that thread to run on a CPU different from the original process.

 The capability of the kernel and the thread library to run